sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-whatsapp-acs.md

 ## Prerequisites

 - Make sure channels are provisioned in your environment.
-More information: [Provision Omnichannel for Customer Service](/dynamics365/customer-service/implement/omnichannel-provision-license?context=/dynamics365/contact-center/context/implement-context).
+Learn more in [provision channels](../implement/provision-channels.md).
 - Have an Azure account with an active subscription.
 Make sure that the Azure subscription and Dynamics 365 account are in the same tenant.
 Learn more at [Create an account for free](https://azure.microsoft.com/pricing/purchase-options/azure-account).
    - Create or use an existing Azure Communication Services resource.
 Learn more at [Create and manage Communication Services resources](/azure/communication-services/quickstarts/create-communication-resource).
     - Obtain a phone number that can send and receive SMS.
 The following are supported: